ahackl/EccoZ/README.md

 EccoZ
 =====

-Manage and collect meter readings for natural gas, water, electricity and much more
+Manage and collect meter readings for natural gas, water, electricity and many more